gruntwork-io/terragrunt/README.md

 Terragrunt is a thin wrapper for [Terraform](https://www.terraform.io/) that provides extra tools for keeping your Terraform configurations DRY, working with multiple Terraform modules, and managing remote state.

+If you have questions or comments on Terragrunt, feel free to discuss it in the [Gruntwork Community Forum](https://community.gruntwork.io/).

 ## Quick start